 See a dentist or dermatologist to diagnose any unusual lesion or bump that appears in your mouth.

-According to the American Cancer Society, HPV 16 and 18, among others, increase the risk of cancer.
+According to the American Cancer Society, HPV 16 and 18, among others,

 Between the two, the Oral Cancer Foundation says HPV 16 is strongly associated with oropharyngeal cancer.
 This is cancer in the tissue of the throat or esophagus.
 Only